Browsed by

 “You, Daniel, keep secret the message and seal the book until the end . . . “—Daniel 12:4 NAB

-These statements above all indicate that the Book of Daniel was written by the ancient Hebrew prophet Daniel.
+These Biblical statements above all claim that the Book of Daniel was written by the ancient Hebrew prophet Daniel in the 6th century BCE.
 If these statements are not true, then the book is a forgery, a pseudonymous fraud.

 • Jesus ben Sirach (Sirach 44-50), writing the book Ecclesiasticus, or The Wisdom of Ben Sira, in approximately 180 BCE, cited numerous Old Testament heroes—but not Daniel.
 This means that Daniel was unknown early in the second century BCE, so the Book of Daniel could not have been written prior to that time.